 The retention strategy for truck drivers is a process that needs to be taken seriously.
 If you’re a trucking company owner or carrier then you know that the retention of owner-operators is one of the most difficult situations to deal with.
 It takes a lot more than just giving them a competitive wage and making sure they have access to their load information in real-time.
 You need to meet and even exceed your fleet’s needs.
 In this blog post, we’ll expose some of our strategies for keeping our owner-operators happy and staying longer with Matrix, Inc. We’ll also cover what trucking companies can do to help retain their drivers.

 You need to look at your fleet as the engine of your company that keeps it moving.
 If that engine is broken, it’s going to be difficult for your trucking company to maintain and stay afloat.
 That’s why we invest so much into our truckers at Matrix, Inc. Just like you check the oil of your car to make sure everything is functioning properly, you need to do this with your fleet on a regular basis.

 Take the time to reach out and ask truckers about what they like or don’t like.
 This is an essential part of the Retention strategy for truck drivers.
 Their feedback is the backbone of your retention strategy.
 Are there any changes that could be made for better performance?
 Are they happy with the dispatcher or the overall team?
 Questions like these will allow you to make changes internally so your trucking company is serving them at the highest possible level.
 Feedback is essential for drivers to be more engaged in the business.
-After they’ve seen feedback put into action, they are more likely to feel like a contributor in the company and will also grow comfortable sharing observations that otherwise might have gone unspoken.
+After they’ve seen feedback put into action, they are more likely to feel like a contributor to the company and will also grow comfortable sharing observations that otherwise might have gone unspoken.
 By fostering driver-carrier relations, you can achieve greater loyalty and dependability from your fleet.
 This will save on the number of drivers that you contract as it ensures they work in your team for years to come.